 Chapters on a performance management program must also meet the following criteria:

-- Conduct rush and accept a minimum number of pledges (number to be determined on an individual basis)
+· Conduct recruitment and accept a minimum number of new members (number to be determined on an individual basis)

 If all the above steps are met, the National council agrees to send a member of the National Council or other representative out to the college or university to assist with restarting the chapter.
-This will include, but is not limited to, meeting with the chapter, discussing roles and responsibilities with the local officers,developing a rush strategy/plan, and meeting with the faculty advisor.
+This will include, but is not limited to, meeting with the chapter, discussing roles and responsibilities with the local officers,developing a recruitment strategy/plan, and meeting with the faculty advisor.